thomasstaheli/DAI_Practical2_Connect4/Communication_protocol.md

 - `WAITING` : If the player is the first, he waits for another player to join and be ready.
-- `GAME START` : The game starts because two players are ready.
+- `GAME START` : The game starts because two players are ready, and the player who receive this, will play first.

 ## Place a token in the grid